stitchdata/docs/_database-integrations/postgres/amazon-rds/v1/postgresql-amazon-rds-v1.md

         - View database details, which is required for retrieving the database's connection details
   - item: "**Permissions in PostgreSQL that allow you to create users.** This is required to create a database user for Stitch."
   - item: |
-      **If using Log-based Replication**, you'll need:
+      **If using Log-based Incremental Replication**, you'll need:

-      - **A database running PostgreSQL 9.4 or greater** Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.
+      - **A database running PostgreSQL 9.4 or greater**.
+Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.
       - **The `rds_superuser` role in your {{ integration.display_name }} database, if you want to use Log-based Replication.** [This role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.Roles){:target="new"} is required to grant the `rds_replication` privilege to Stitch's database user.
       - **To connect to the master instance.** Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
 [Based on their forums](https://commitfest.postgresql.org/12/788/){:target="new"}, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.
   - item: |
-      **If you're not using Log-based Replication**, you'll need:
+      **If you're not using Log-based Incremental Replication**, you'll need:

       - **A database running PostgreSQL 9.3.x or greater.** PostgreSQL 9.3.x is the minimum version Stitch supports for PostgreSQL integrations.
       - **To verify if the database is a read replica, or follower**.
 While we always recommend connecting a replica over a production database, this also means you may need to verify some of its settings - specifically the `max_standby_streaming_delay` and `max_standby_archive_delay` settings - before connecting it to Stitch.
 We recommend setting these parameters to 8-12 hours for an initial replication job, and then decreasing them afterwards.